 Before looking for external capital, you should make sure you’re managing cash effectively with our tips above.
 Being able to demonstrate good cash management sends out the right signals to potential investors or lenders.
 Here are two common examples of cash flow finance and how they can help your business.

 Trade finance is a common external source of cash flow finance for businesses that import or export, but you don’t have to be selling globally to benefit from this short-term credit.
 “Trade finance isn’t purely for import and export,” says Adrian Innes, trade finance expert at FSB Funding Platform.
 “It’s for anybody who trades and experiences a delay between selling your goods and receiving the cash for those goods.
 The key thing is to understand the reason why you need the money.”

-Invoice finance lets you to take control of your cash flow quickly and easily.
+Invoice finance lets you take control of your cash flow quickly and easily.
 You typically receive up to 85% of the value of an invoice immediately, which can help to ease cash flow worries.
 The funder will collect the money owed from your invoices, and pay you the balance, less any fees.

 Small business finance made simple

 FSB Funding Platform is easy to use and gives FSB members access to the UK’s largest panel of business lenders with just one simple online application.
 We’re 100% independent - our only interest is in making sure you get the right funding option for your business needs.
+Start your application here.